• Skip to primary navigation

 a collection of bottle brush trees displayed in a window

 • Display your vintage bottle brush trees together for the best visual impact, although even one tree standing alone makes a wonderful Christmas ornament.
-I love to group the collection of pieces of varying size, shapes and colours together.
+I love to group the collection of pieces of varying size, shapes and colors together.

 • I often divide it up my collection as well and make several groupings.